Elimer1/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

-This is the third project of the Software Engineering program at Tripleten.This project was created with NTML and CSS based on a design on Figma and can adjust to different screen sizes.
+This is the third project of the Software Engineering program at Tripleten.This project was created with HTML CSS and JavaScript.The project displays the profile of someone along with his picture and beneath that displays cards with pictures and names of different places.
+The exisitng cards can be deleted and new cards can be added.In addition the profile title description and picture can be edited.

 ## Project features